-More specifically, once Unitholders have received a 7.425%, 7.071%, 6.75% or 6.456% return on their investment in Participating Preferred Trust Units in any calendar year based on a \$100, \$105, \$110 and \$115 Participating Preferred Trust Unit issue price, respectively, the Performance Bonus will entitle the General Partner to a share of all remaining distributions of LP Distributable Cash in that calendar year.
-For greater certainty, the target returns to Unitholders must be met in each calendar year for the General Partner to earn the Performance Bonus in that year.
-In addition, once Unitholders have received a cumulative 7.425%, 7.071%, 6.75% or 6.456% annualized (but not compounded) return over the life of their investment in Participating Preferred Trust Units, based on a based on a \$100, \$105, \$110 and \$115 Participating Preferred Trust Unit issue price, respectively, the Performance Bonus will entitle the General Partner to a share of all of the Partnership assets on dissolution.
-See "Glossary - Performance Bonus" and "-Performance Bonus Formula" for a description of how the Performance Bonus is calculated.
+More specifically, once Unitholders have received a 8.25%, 7.425%, 7.071%, 6.75% or 6.456% return on their investment in Participating Preferred Trust Units in any calendar year based on a \$90, \$100, \$105, \$110 and \$115 Participating Preferred Trust Unit issue price, respectively, the Performance Bonus will entitle the General Partner to a share of all remaining distributions of LP Distributable Cash in that calendar year.
+For greater certainty, the returns to Unitholders must be met in each calendar year for the General Partner to earn the Performance Bonus in that year.
+In addition, once Unitholders have received a cumulative 8.25%, 7.425%, 7.071%, 6.75% or 6.456% annualized (but not compounded) return over the life of their investment in Participating Preferred Trust Units, based on a \$90, \$100, \$105, \$110 and \$115 Participating Preferred Trust Unit issue price, respectively, the Performance Bonus will entitle the General Partner to a share of all of the Partnership assets on dissolution.
+See "Glossary - Performance Bonus" and "- Performance Bonus Formula" for a description of how the Performance Bonus is calculated.

 The Performance Bonus varies depending on the number of Participating Preferred Trust Units that have been redeemed as at any particular time, increasing as Participating Preferred Trust Units are redeemed and fewer Participating Preferred Trust Units remain outstanding.
 Essentially this means that as Participating Preferred Trust Units are redeemed the Performance Bonus (and therefore the General Partner's interest in the LP Distributable Cash and assets on dissolution of the Partnership) proportionately increases.
+Also, there is no guarantee that the actual cash flow generated from the Partnership's operations will meet or exceed any Preferential Distribution which may vary at any time and from time to time and a Preferential Distribution, if any, is based on the actual performance of the business of the Partnership.
+See "Risk Factors".